signalfx/splunk-otel-go/distro/README.md

 ## Logging

-By default the [`SDK`] will log relevant operation information, warnings, and errors.
-This logging can be explicitly configured in the code that creates the [`SDK`] using the `WithLogger` option to configure a logger that only logs what is wanted.
-Or, the default logging level can be set using the OpenTelemetry defined `OTEL_LOG_LEVEL` environment variable.
-The following values for that variable are understood.
+By default, the [`SDK`] logs relevant information, warnings, and errors.
+You can set the default logging level by setting the `OTEL_LOG_LEVEL` environment variable to one of the following values:

-- `"error"`: only log errors
+- `"error"`: Log errors
-- `"warn"`: log errors and warnings
+- `"warn"`: Log errors and warnings
-- `"info"`: log operation information, warnings, and errors
+- `"info"`: Log information, warnings, and errors
-- `"debug"`: log debugging and operation information, warnings, and errors
+- `"debug"`: Log debugging and operation information, warnings, and errors

+Logging can be explicitly configured in the code that creates the [`SDK`] using the `WithLogger` option.
 ## Configuration

 The [`SDK`] is configured with the following options.